SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

-{\bf Step 3 (lines \ref{algorithm3:begin-step3}-\ref{algorithm3:end-step3} in Algorithm \ref{alg_obtaining_vectors})}.
+{\bf Step 3 (Lines \ref{algorithm3:begin-step3}-\ref{algorithm3:end-step3} in Algorithm \ref{alg_obtaining_vectors})}.
 Because (i) the number of symbols (i.e., the vectors representing SeVCs) may be different and (ii) neural networks take vectors of the same length as input, we use a threshold $\theta$ as the length of vectors for the input to neural network.
 When a vector is shorter than $\theta$, zeroes are padded to the end of the vector.
-When a vector is longer than $\theta$, we consider three scenarios. (i) If the portion of the vector corresponding to the forward slice $\fs_{i,j}$ is shorter than $\theta/2$, we delete the leftmost portion of $R_{i,j,z}$ to make $|R_{i,j,z}|=\theta$. (ii) If the portion of the vector corresponding to the backward slice $\bs_{i,j}$ is shorter than $\theta/2$, we delete the rightmost portion of $R_{i,j,z}$ to make $|R_{i,j,z}|=\theta$. (iii) Otherwise, we delete almost the same length from the leftmost portion and the rightmost portion of $R_{i,j,z}$ to make $|R_{i,j,z}|=\theta$.
+When a vector is longer than $\theta$, there are three scenarios but the basic idea is to make the SyVC appear in the middle of the resulting vector. (i) The sub-vector up to the SyVC is shorter than $\theta/2$.
+In this case, we delete the rightmost portion of $R_{i,j,z}$ to make the resulting vector have length $\theta$. (ii) The sub-vector next to the SyVC is shorter than $\theta/2$.
+In this case, we delete the leftmost portion of $R_{i,j,z}$ to make the resulting vector have length $\theta$. (iii) Otherwise, we keep the sub-vector of length $\lfloor (\theta-1)/2 \rfloor$ immediately left to the SyVC and the sub-vector of length $\lceil (\theta-1)/2 \rceil$ immediately right to the SyVC.
+Together with the SyVC, we obtain a vector of length $\theta$.
+For example, suppose $\theta=15,000$ and the length of each symbol is 30, meaning that each SeVC has 500 symbols.
+Suppose the number of symbols in a SeVC is 510 (and thus needs to be reduced to 500) and the SyVC is at the position of the 255th symbol (among the 510 symbols), then we retain 249 consecutive symbols immediately left to the SyVC and 250 symbols immediately right to the SyVC.
+Together with the SyVC, we obtain a vector of 500=249+1+250 symbols.
+We stress that the preceding operations are well defined because each SyVC is transformed to a SeVC and appears exactly once in the SeVC.

-\subsubsection{Labeling SeVCs and Corresponding Vectors}
+\subsection{Labeling SeVCs and Corresponding Vectors}

 In order to learn a deep neural network, we label the vectors (i.e., the SeVCs they represent) as vulnerable or not as follows: A SeVC (i.e., the vector representing it) containing a known vulnerability is labeled as ``1'' (i.e., vulnerable), and ``0'' otherwise (i.e., not vulnerable).
 A learned deep neural network encodes vulnerability patterns and can detect whether given SeVCs are vulnerable or not.